EdwardA/AMG8833_ROS_interface/README.md

 Arduino code:
 	[package]>src>Arduino_rosserial_temp

 the package can be launched used the camera_sim.launch file.
-This uses the turtlebot2 stage simulator
+This uses the turtlebot2 stage simulator.

+Limitations / future work:
+Currently, this package uses the sensor_msgs LaserScan message type, which is not apropriate message type for the ROS system.
+Instead, either a custom message type or pointcloud2 would be more appropriate.
+However, as a proof of concept this implentation allows the data to be visualised well within RVIZ.